Ankr-network/ankr-docs/README.md

 The docs are built on [Nextra](https://nextra.vercel.app/) — a Next.js based static site generator.

-## How to contribute to the project
+## Contribute to the project as an end-user

 As an ever-developing company, we welcome you to contribute to Ankr Docs — via feedback raising an issue or a pull request adding/updating content.